 Most of our customers sign multi-year agreements with us providing for periodic payments through the term of the agreement.
 As such, we are dependent upon our customers to make timely payments to provide us with our cash flows.
 A number of our customers may face severe financial difficulties from time to time, which may result in their inability to make payments to us in a timely manner, or at all.
-In addition, we have had a history of, and we may in the future experience, customers that delay or refuse to make payments owed to us under IP license or settlement agreements.
+In addition, we have had a history of, and we may in the future experience, customers that delay or refuse to make payments owed to us under IP license or settlement agreements, which may result in us filing lawsuits to enforce our rights.
+For example, in August and October of 2023, our affiliates filed complaints against X Corporation in the California Superior Court for Santa Clara County and against Shaw Cablesystems G.P. and Shaw Satellite G.P. (together "Shaw") in the United States District Court for the Southern District of New York, respectively, each alleging breach of contract for failure to pay royalties under license agreements.
+Such lawsuits can require us to devote significant time and resources to enforce our rights.
 Our customers may also merge with or may shift the manufacture of licensed products to companies that are not currently customers of our technology.
 This could make the collection process complex, difficult and costly, which could adversely impact our business, financial condition, results of operations and cash flows.